CusiTEC/CusiTEC/README.md

 <h3 align="center">
 <hr>🚀 Looking to learn and develop in the fascinating world of information technology (IT) and systems engineering.
 Passionate about information management and the creation of innovative technological solutions.
 <hr>
-🔍 Currently, I hold the position of Commercial Planning Practitioner, where I apply my dedication and analytical skills to contribute to the strategic success of commercial projects.
+🔍 Currently, I hold the position of COE D&A Practitioner, where I apply my dedication and analytical skills to contribute to the strategic success of commercial projects.
 <hr>
 🎓 Systems Engineering Student.
 My solid academic background and my constant desire to excel have allowed me to stand out academically as the top tenth.
 <hr>